-Mounting the Saw to Cabinet
+Mounting the Saw

 - 1. Hold the saw by the front edge and the back of the column support, and lift it onto the cabinet.
-It may be necessary to have someone help you lift the saw.
-Make sure that four holes in the bottom of the saw line up with four holes in the top of the cabinet. - 2.
-Fasten the saw to the cabinet with four truss head bolts.
+Make sure that eight holes in the bottom of the saw line up with eight holes in the top of the cabinet. - 2.
+Fasten the saw to the cabinet with eight truss head bolts.
 Put a lockwasher and hex nut on each bolt and tighten using a 7/16 inch wrench or socket.
-(Figure 31)
+(Figure 49)